 Joshua Klopstra is a Chartered Professional Accountant with over 10 years public accounting experience.
 Joshua earned a BCom with a major in accounting and received his CA designation after articling with a leading national accounting firm.
 Joshua has also previously contracted as an online facilitator with the CA School of Business, volunteered with not-for-profit bodies to deliver financial reports to stakeholders, and is currently partner at a public accounting firm providing accounting and tax services with a focus on small and mid-size private companies.
 Joshua and his wife are the parents of four children and live near Edmonton.

 Donna Trimble graduated on the President’s Honor Roll with a Rehabilitation Diploma from Mount Royal College and worked in community inclusion and employment support for adults living with disabilities prior to coming home to educate and care for her children.
 All three of Donna’s children have, at one time or another, attended public, Catholic and online schools, as well as home educated, providing Donna with a deep understanding of the benefits of education choice in meeting the unique needs of each child and maximizing student success.
-Donna has worked in the role of PCE Executive Director since January 2015 and lives in Calgary with her family.
+Donna worked in the role of PCE Executive Director from January 2015 until August 2020, and lives in Calgary with her family.

 Theresa Ng graduated with a B.Ed from the University of Alberta and worked as a public school teacher in Edmonton for nearly a decade before deciding to stay at home with her three young children.
 Theresa is passionate about ensuring the integrity of our education system, as well as building strong families, and currently works part-time with Parents for Choice in Education in the role of Communications Director.
 Theresa, her husband and three children live in Edmonton.